 - 2 plates

-- Using paper towels, press the moisture out of 1 block of super firm tofu.
+- Using paper towels or a clean kitchen towel, press the moisture out of one block of super firm tofu.

-- Slice the tofu into quarters.
+- Slice the tofu.
+Directions list in the blog post above.
 You'll want them to be roughly 2 inches x 3 inches long.

-- Grab 2 plates.
-Pour the almond milk onto one plate and pour the breadcrumbs, cornstarch, onion power, garlic powder and salt & pepper onto the second plate.
+- Grab two plates.
+Add the almond milk onto one plate.
+Then, combine the breadcrumbs, cornstarch, onion power, garlic powder and salt & pepper onto the second plate.
 Stir the breadcrumb mixture well.

-- Next you’ll dip the tofu cutlets into the milk, then through the breadcrumb mixture.
-Making sure all sides are evenly coated in breadcrumbs.
+- Next, you’ll dip the tofu cutlets into the milk, then dredge them through the breadcrumb mixture.
+Firmly press the tofu in the breadcrumbs to make sure that all sides are evenly coated in breadcrumbs.

-- Grab a medium sized skillet and over medium heat add your vegetable oil.
-Make sure the vegetable oil is hot before adding your cutlets otherwise they will get soggy.
+- Grab a medium sized skillet and over medium-high heat add your vegetable oil.
+Make sure the vegetable oil is hot before adding your cutlets.
+Otherwise, they will get soggy, not crispy.